minewhat/bootstrap-sass-namespace/README.md

 You should consider using this project if you need to apply Bootstrap partially. ie to particular div of a page.

+## Contribute

+Even though the project is in alpha stage, it serves it's initial purpose pretty accurately.
+If you find any problem, you're more than welcomed to create an issue or pull request.

 ## How to use

 1. Install